codsen/codsen/packages/ast-deep-contains/README.md

 });
 ```

 In example above, reported objects will have more keys than what's compared.
 Throughout the time, when improving the tokenizer we will surely add even more new keys.
 All this should not affect the main keys.
-Using `t.deepEqual` would be a nuisance — I'd have to update all unit tests each time after a new improvement to the tokenizer is done, new key is added.
+Using `t.same` would be a nuisance — I'd have to update all unit tests each time after a new improvement to the tokenizer is done, new key is added.

 **[⬆ back to top](#)**